RosettaStake/BoN-scripts/README.md

 ### 4. Notes

 - There is an exception so we our wallets in shard 1 stopped sending transactions in Window B of challenge #1.
 We will look at it later.
-- There might still be some issue need to be handled, we make this script in rush
+- There might still be some issues need to be handled, we make this script in rush